COVID-19, Systemic Racism, and Immigrant Communities

-Despite this challenging landscape, after immigrants and advocates implored the state to do more, California provided relief to some immigrants.
+Navigating this challenging landscape, after immigrants and advocates implored the state to do more, California provided relief to some immigrants.
 Further, mutual aid efforts and community organizations statewide stepped up and continue to provide essential services, including connecting immigrant families to safety net programs.
-First-of-its kind efforts such as the California Immigrant Resilience Fund, have also now established the infrastructure for the state to quickly mobilize to respond to future crises.
-The data and resources on this page provide insight on how California’s immigrants were, and continue to be, impacted by this global crisis, pointing to the work that lies ahead to ensure a safe, healthy, and equitable future for all.
+First-of-its kind efforts such as the California Immigrant Resilience Fund, established the infrastructure for the state to quickly mobilize to respond to the crisis.
+State and national pandemic response kept poverty rates down in the early years of the pandemic, though income inequality persisted as the state’s top 1 percent grew richer and many immigrants were unable to access much of the federal aid.
+Mutual aid organizations and other community-based organizations often worked to fill the gap, providing critical assistance to immigrant communities.

 Resources: